corda/corda/docs/source/generating-a-node.rst

         }
     }

-To extend node configuration beyond properties defined in the ``deployNodes`` task use ``configFile`` property with the path (relative or absolute) set to an additional configuration file.
+To extend node configuration beyond the properties defined in the ``deployNodes`` task use the ``configFile`` property with the path (relative or absolute) set to an additional configuration file.
 This file should follow the standard format, as per node.conf.
 The properties from this file will be appended to the generated node configuration.
-Additionaly, the path to the file can also be added while running the Gradle task via the ``-PconfigFile`` command line option.
+The path to the file can also be added while running the Gradle task via the ``-PconfigFile`` command line option.
 However, the same file will be applied to all nodes.
-Following the previous example `PartyB` node will have additional configuration options added from a file `none-b.conf`:
+Following the previous example ``PartyB`` node will have additional configuration options added from a file ``none-b.conf``:

 .. sourcecode:: groovy